gap-packages/polenta/README.md

 The Polenta package was originally written by Bjoern Assmann, who remains his principal author.

-It is currently being maintained by Max Horn <max.horn@uni-siegen.de>.
+It is currently being maintained by Max Horn <horn@mathematik.uni-kl.de>.

 To submit bug reports, feature requests and suggestions, please go to
 <https://github.com/gap-packages/polenta/issues>.